sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_tree_usage.md

 == How Addressing Works ==
 Devices that are addressable use the following properties to encode address information into the device tree:
-* <code>reg</code>
+* `reg`
-* <code>#address-cells</code>
+* `#address-cells`
-* <code>#size-cells</code>
+* `#size-cells`

-Each addressable device gets a <code>reg</code> which is a list of tuples in the form <code>reg = &lt;address1 length1 [address2 length2] [address3 length3] ... &gt;</code>.
+Each addressable device gets a `reg` which is a list of tuples in the form `reg = <address1 length1 [address2 length2] [address3 length3] ... >`.
 Each tuple represents an address range used by the device.
 Each address value is a list of one or more 32 bit integers called <i>cells</i>.
 Similarly, the length value can either be a list of cells, or empty.

-Since both the address and length fields are variable of variable size, the <code>#address-cells</code> and <code>#size-cells</code> properties in the parent node are used to state how many cells are in each field.
+Since both the address and length fields are variable of variable size, the `#address-cells` and `#size-cells` properties in the parent node are used to state how many cells are in each field.
 Or in other words, interpreting a reg property correctly requires the parent node's #address-cells and #size-cells values.
 To see how this all works, lets add the addressing properties to the sample device tree, starting with the CPUs.

 === CPU addressing ===
 The CPU nodes represent the simplest case when talking about addressing.
 Each CPU is assigned a single unique ID, and there is no size associated with CPU ids.